James–Lange theory: Theory

 The theory itself emphasizes how physiological arousal, with the exclusion of emotional behavior, is the determiner of emotional feelings.
 It also emphasizes that each emotional feeling has a distinct, unique pattern of physiological responses associated with it.
 It must meet two criteria which include (a) at least two emotions should be induced and (b) the presence of any emotion should be verified using other measures such as facial expressions or verbal reports.
 An example would be conducting an experiment to measure happiness and anger.
-One study is measuring happiness but giving rewards sporadically throughout the experiment while the other study is measuring anger by giving the participants a very difficult cross word puzzle to solve.
+One study is measuring happiness by giving rewards sporadically throughout the experiment while the other study is measuring anger by giving the participants a very difficult cross word puzzle to solve.
 Their physiological responses will be measured - which are blood pressure and electrodermal responses.
 Verbal and facial expressions will also be examined to determine either happiness or anger.
 According to James, the results will show that the physiological patterns, the blood pressure and electrodermal responses, will show different patterns for the different emotions.

 Further researchers have also found that there are a few specific physiological differences among discrete emotions.
 For example, research has shown that heart rate is always higher in people experiencing anger and fear rather than those who are experiencing happiness or even sadness.
 It also shows that blood pressure is also higher in those experiencing anger than those experiencing fear, sadness and happiness.
 It also showed that electrodermal responses were higher in people experiencing fear rather than during sadness.
 But there were also times when the physiological patterns wouldn't differentiate which concludes that this theory is not 100% accurate and that there was not a unique pattern for each basic and distinct emotion.
 Which led them to blame the autonomic nervous system because the autonomic nervous system responds in a global fashion rather than showing those distinct reactions in an emotion-inducing situation and people also generally only notice changes in their autonomic nervous system rather than any specific physiological change.
 Which in the end concludes that our own perceptions of our body's physiological reactions doesn't give enough evidence and proof to determine the subject nature of an emotional experience.

 The specific pathway involved in the experience of emotion was also described by James.
 He stated that an object has an effect on a sense organ, which relays the information it is receiving to the cortex.
 The brain then sends this information to the muscles and viscera, which causes them to respond.
 Finally, impulses from the muscles and viscera are sent back to the cortex, transforming the object from an "object-simply apprehended" to an "object-emotionally felt."